cosmo-team/cosmo/README.md

 Kramer will detect the k value, and outputs to `<input_file>.packed` by default (which can be altered with the `-o` option).

-*Note that if you want to construct a [Succinct de Bruijn Graph][succ] where the nodes are k-mers, you will need to set DSK's k to k+1.
-I overload the word "k-mer" a bit in this document... sorry!
+Note that if you want to construct a [Succinct de Bruijn Graph][succ] where the nodes are k-mers, you will need to set DSK's k to k+1. *I might abuse the word "k-mer" in this document...
 Hopefully it's clear from context.*

 **Example:**